 - Clark Kenting: Originally Cassie had the ingenuity to wear a black wig and goggles, though even then her costume was mainly thrown together from what was already in her closet.
 She ditched them after a situation where she had to chose between maintaining disguise and saving the day.
 In the version of Teen Titans starting in 2003, she does not have a secret identity, which caused problems finding a school that would take her.

-- Continuity Snarl: Donna Troy's origin is infamously convoluted.
+- Continuity Snarl: Donna Troy's origin is infamously convoluted, it even gets it own page.

 - Defeat Means Friendship: Kara and Cassandra became friends after the former defeated the latter in 2005 story arc "Girl Power".